Zurgah/One-Flew-Over-the-Unicorn-s-forest-JS13k-/readme.md

 A game about a unicorn flying through the sky.
 Collect as many points as possible and fly as far as possible.
 Control the flight with energy.
-Collect rainbows to refill the energy scale.
+Collect rainbows to refill your energy bar.

 ---

 Game controls: `any key`.
-But the power button :)
+Just not the power button :)

 ---

 The game also features:
 * Procedurally generated endless world
 * Custom sound synthesizer
-* Smooth difficulty scale
+* Smooth difficulty curve

-Enjoy the game!
+Enjoy the game!🦄🌈

 P.S.
 An extended version is planned for itch.io :)